Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 Additionally, any attachments placed into the content of migrated pages **will no longer work** in Xperience by Kentico.
 This includes images and file download links that use **/getattachment** and **/getimage** URLs.

-If you wish to continue using these legacy attachment URLs from earlier Kentico versions, you need to add a custom handler to your Xperience by Kentico project.
+If you wish to continue using these legacy attachment URLs from earlier product versions, you need to add a custom handler to your Xperience by Kentico project.
 See [`Migration.Toolkit.KXP.Extensions/README.MD`](/Migration.Toolkit.KXP.Extensions/README.MD) for instructions.